knmnyn/hugo-blox/content/authors/aiklau/_index.md

 ---
 # Display name
-title: Yee Fan Tan
+title: Aik Miang Lau

 # Full Name (for SEO)
-first_name: Yee
+first_name: Aik
-last_name: Tan
+last_name: Lau

 # Is this the primary user of the site?
 superuser: false